🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Some of these boat pest control items are very safe and non-toxic for larger animals.
 But if you do have something you've hidden in the boat to keep the critters at bay, be sure to pick it up before letting your own pets back on board.

 Dogs are notorious for swallowing some pretty strange non-edible objects.
 I'd hate for you to rush to the veterinarian and explain how a mothball got inside Fido's intestine.
+If you love to bring your dog on your boat, this is a crucial consideration.

 What some boaters forget and fail to consider is that cats go after rodents (which can be a bigger issue).
 Rats and mice can chew through wires, upholstery and fiberglass.
 Cats won't mark their territory or leave scent around where they plan to catch a meal (they're smart like that).

-If you haven't been bothered by pests around your boat, lucky you!
-Keep up whatever you're doing.
-But at some point, the time might come to think about ways to maintain a safe perimeter from something that seems to be causing a nuisance.
+At some point, the time might come to think about ways to maintain a safe perimeter from something that seems to be causing a nuisance.
 When that day comes, one of these boat pest control products and methods should have you covered.